Segment Any Text: A Universal Approach for Robust, Efficient and Adaptable Sentence Segmentation

 Existing sentence segmentation tools predominantly rely on punctuation marks.
 This limitation renders them impractical for text lacking punctuation.
 To address this issue, some recent methods aim to overcome this dependency~\citep{honnibal2020spacy, minixhofer-etal-2023-wheres}.
 Specifically, during the training of their model, \modelwtp \citep{minixhofer-etal-2023-wheres} randomly removes punctuation characters to increase robustness against missing punctuation.

 However, the performance of \modelwtp as the current state-of-the-art (SoTA) model and all other segmenters is still poor on texts from more challenging domains.
 This includes, among others, user-generated text such as tweets and highly heterogeneous domains such as lyrics.
 Segmenting these texts is challenging because of missing and/or extra punctuation, inconsistent spacing, and especially irregular casing.
 Furthermore, nearly all existing systems, including \modelwtp, require the specification of the texts’ language at inference time.
 This necessitates an additional preprocessing step of language identification, which often proves to be imperfect, particularly with user-generated content \citep{lui-baldwin-2014-accurate, sterner-teufel-2023-tongueswitcher}.
-Moreover, this necessity limits their applicability to code-switched text, as assigning a single language code to mixed-language inputs is impossible.
+Moreover, this necessity limits their applicability to code-switching text.

 To address these challenges, we present a sentence segmentation method that does not rely on language codes or punctuation marks, making it \emph{universally applicable} across a broad range of languages, corpora, and domains.
 Specifically, we train subword-based multilingual encoder language models (LMs) in a self-supervised way to predict naturally occurring newlines on web-scale text.
 We then continue training models on sentence-segmented data in a second, supervised stage to further improve sentence segmentation performance.